Equestrian Tai Chi is Tai Chi that I developed for practicing on horseback.

 - It combines the positive aspects of Tai Chi and the therapeutic effects of the horse’s natural energy.

-- The purpose of Equestrian Tai Chi is to promote the smooth flow of Chi (internal energy) through the body and to help people blend with the energy of their horse.
+- The purpose of Equestrian Tai Chi is to promote the smooth flow of Chi (internal energy) through the body and to balance and bring harmony to the horse’s and rider’s energy together.

 Equestrian Tai Chi works by moving and cultivating the Chi in the body.